The historic Skinners Falls/Milanville Bridge

 How WE can help save and rehab the Skinners Falls-Milanville bridge by Barbara Arrindell, The River Reporter, June 20, 2023

-Historic Bridge Rehabilitation Analysis Phase 1 SR 1002 (Skinners Falls Road) over Delaware River, PennDOT/AECOM, May 2023 [Note In this historic bridge rehabilitation analysis, which is also on the Project's web page, PennDOT and AECOM describe the bridge as absolutely repairable and presented a number of alternative options.
-This report was paid for to AECOM with millions of dollars in public funds and involving countless hours of stakeholders' time and comments.]
+Historic Bridge Rehabilitation Analysis Phase 1 SR 1002 (Skinners Falls Road) over Delaware River, PennDOT/AECOM, May 2023 [Note In this historic bridge rehabilitation analysis, which is also on the Project's web page, PennDOT and AECOM describe the bridge as absolutely repairable and present a number of alternative options.
+AECOM was paid millions in public funds for this report, and involving countless hours of stakeholders' time and formal written comments.]

 Is it the end for an ‘utterly spectacular’ Pa. bridge?
 The Skinners Falls Bridge, which spans the Delaware River, has been closed since 2019 in Wayne County, Pa., Philadelphia Inquirer, August 2, 2022